1.9 C

 Finally, you’ll need to test and iterate your model to ensure that it’s as accurate as possible.
 This will likely involve tweaking various parameters, testing against new datasets, and comparing your results to those of other researchers in the field.
 With each iteration, your model should become more precise and better able to recognize emotions.

-See also The Role of AI in the Future of Personalization
+See also The Ethics of Artificial Intelligence: Designing AI with Principles in Mind

 Real-Life Examples of Affective Computing in Action